Wiki · Individual Player · Last reviewed June 25, 2026

 Krizhevsky's central historical contribution is the 2012 paper ImageNet Classification with Deep Convolutional Neural Networks, coauthored with Ilya Sutskever and Geoffrey Hinton.
 The NeurIPS record lists Krizhevsky as first author and describes a large deep convolutional neural network trained to classify roughly 1.3 million high-resolution ImageNet training images into 1,000 classes.

 The architecture later called AlexNet used five convolutional layers, max-pooling, fully connected layers, a 1,000-way softmax, non-saturating neurons, GPU-accelerated convolution, data augmentation, and dropout-style regularization.
-The paper reported test-set top-1 and top-5 error rates substantially better than previous state-of-the-art results.
+The NeurIPS abstract describes a 60-million-parameter network and reports ImageNet test-set top-1 and top-5 error rates substantially better than previous state-of-the-art results.

-The public ImageNet challenge page records the 2012 SuperVision submission by Krizhevsky, Sutskever, and Hinton at 16.4 percent top-5 classification error using only the provided training data, compared with 26.2 percent for the next listed entry.
+The public ImageNet challenge page records two 2012 SuperVision classification submissions: 15.3 percent top-5 error using extra ImageNet Fall 2011 training data and 16.4 percent top-5 error using only the supplied training data.
+The next listed entry was 26.2 percent.
+The same page's team abstract says the model was trained on two NVIDIA GPUs for about a week.
 That gap made the result culturally legible: the field could see a discontinuity, not just an incremental improvement.

 CUDA Engineering